seanh/openbox/README.markdown

 is what I like about Openbox - there's less to distract me and there's also less to configure and manage and less to go wrong.

-I don't even have the time or date visible!
-I use a physical clock on my desk instead.

 But I do add a handful of essentials, including a notifications daemon, a system tray, an application launcher and an Openbox theme, and my own Openbox configuration with my own keyboard shortcuts.